Dragon Quest (video game): Gameplay

 To safely progress to the next areas in the game, the player needs to accumulate experience points and gold by defeating enemies outside of towns – in the overworld and in dungeons.
-Apart from the Dragonlord's castle, there are no physical restrictions on where players can roam.
+Apart from the Dragonlord's castle and locked doors, there are no physical restrictions on where players can roam.
 Instead, monsters increase in difficulty as players venture further from Tantegel castle.
 As the hero's level increases, the player can explore further afield with less risk.
 Enemies appear in random encounters and the hero fights one opponent at a time.
 The encounter rate is lowest on fields and increases in forests and hills.
 Battles are turn-based and fought from a first-person perspective while the hero remains off-screen.
 In combat, players must defeat the enemy by reducing its HP to zero.
 During combat, players have four commands: "fight", "run", "spell", and "item".
 The "fight" command causes the hero to attack the enemy with a weapon, or with his bare fists if no weapon is available, in an attempt to inflict damage.
 With the "run" command, the hero attempts to escape from a battle, which is recommended if his HP is low.
 The "spell" command casts magic that can, for example, heal the hero or damage the enemy.
 The "item" command uses herbs that replenish the hero's HP.

 During combat, the hero loses HP when he takes damage, and the display turns red when his HP is low.
 If his HP falls to zero, he dies and is taken back to King Lorik to be resurrected, and loses half his gold "as punishment".
 If the hero succeeds in defeating an enemy, he gains experience points and gold; if he gains enough experience points, his experience level increases, giving him greater strength, agility, speed, and the ability to use magic spells.
 Every time a spell is used, the hero's MP decreases at a different cost per spell.
 Both HP and MP can be restored by resting at an inn, and a non-player character can replenish the hero's MP in Tantegel Castle.
 As the hero earns more gold, better weapons, armor, and items can be purchased.
 The player can conservatively manage the limited inventory space.
 Exploring the dark caves requires a torch or the "RADIANT" spell to display a temporary field of vision.
 In the English version, the player can return to King Lorik at any time to save the quest.